xixiaouab/xixiaouab.github.io/index.md

 - **[Jul.
 2024]** I became a reviewer for ICONIP 2024!
 - **[Jul.
 2024]** I became a reviewer for Women in Computer Vision Workshop at ECCV 2024!
 - **[Mar.
 2024]** I became a reviewer for IEEE TCSVT!
+- **[Jan.
+2024]** 🌟 Embarking on an exciting new journey!
+I officially started my Ph.D. studies at the University of Alabama at Birmingham.
+Looking forward to diving deep into research and making meaningful contributions! 🚀

 {% include_relative _includes/publications.md %}